Street food in Mexico is a way of life, and eating on the street is the cheapest and most convenient way to eat in Mexico.

-Eating on the street is the cheapest and most convenient way to eat in Mexico.
-Street vendors are practically everywhere selling meat, tamales, tacos, bread, sweets, fresh water of various flavors and other delicious snacks, depending where you are.
+Whether you’re in the south or in Mexico City, street food vendors in Mexico are practically everywhere, selling meat, tamales, tacos, bread, sweets, fresh water of various flavors and other delicious snacks.

-- Family style: If there are women and children eating at a food stall, it’s probably safe.
+If there are women and children eating at a food stall, it’s probably safe.
 No one is going to (knowingly) feed their child something that is harmful to digest.
 If a family is eating out, the food is probably delicious and well prepared.

-- Accept recommendations: They’ve never steered us wrong.
+Don’t know what to order or what stall is the best to eat at?
+Ask for recommendations!
+Locals have never steered us wrong.
 Don’t be shy – go ahead and ask “donde debo comer?”
 (Where should I eat?)
 Like we said, locals know best.

 Glass beer bottles are recycled in Mexico, and are not thoroughly sanitized before they’re refilled.
 Before taking a long sip from your Pacifico, Indio, Modelo or Dos Equis (just to name a few), wipe off the mouth-piece with a napkin and then run a lime along the rim.
 The citrus will help to kill the germs.

 You might take all of these suggestions, and still get sick.
 Hey, you’re traveling!
 Try your best to be careful, but don’t sacrifice your trip trying to control every little aspect (like the ice in your cocktails) — if you’re going to get sick, you’re going to get sick.
 Wouldn’t it be better to have had fun beforehand?

 If you do find yourself sick with food poisoning, here are some tips on how to heal quickly (click the link).